 Can I borrow money from my super fund?

 Strictly speaking, you cannot borrow money directly from your super.
 Superannuation is designed to be a long-term investment for retirement, and legislation places strict rules on accessing these funds early.
 The core principle behind these regulations is to ensure that individuals don’t deplete their retirement savings prematurely.
+If you’re unsure how super works, it can help to understand the basics before exploring your options.

 Can I access money from my super?